Surgical Case Library

 Small Intestine

-<p>Intussusception represents 90% of patients in children and adult intussusception occur only 5% of all intus...
+<p style="text-align: justify;">Intussusception represents 90% of patients in children and adult intussuscepti...

 Jejunogastric intussusception is a rare complication, occurring in less than 0.1% of patients after gastric resection, with fewer than 200 cases reported in the literature.